Message from the Director in Charge of Human Resources

 The current medium-term management plan specifies deploying businesses for generating societal value in 4 areas.
 That means crossing conventional business division boundaries to deploy new businesses.
 The division-based organization often results in a sense of vertical organization barriers that can impede innovation.
 However, simply changing the organizational structure will not solve the problem.
 Reforming that culture will require reforming our human resources systems and our attitudes about taking on new challenges, but those reforms must be based on a respect for diversity.
 Only when we achieve all of those reforms will innovation start to accelerate.

-Therefore, in the future as well, we will continue to cooperate with a diversity of partners, execute human resource strategies for developing human resources who can lead innovation for solving challenges in society, and strive to increase corporate value.
+Therefore, in the future as well, we will continue to cooperate with a diverse range of partners, execute human resource strategies for developing human resources who can lead innovation for solving challenges in society, and strive to increase corporate value.
 Expect great results.

 Biography of Shigenori Aoyama,